The semester abroad as a compulsory component of the Master's program in Business Information Systems (M.Sc.)

 According to the examination regulations for the bilingual Master's programme in Business Information Systems at the University of Duisburg-Essen dated 12 September 2013, the semester abroad or the stay abroad is a compulsory part of the programme:

 There it is stated under § 11 (2): "Students must complete a relevant semester abroad or an internship abroad of at least three months duration during their studies, unless they have already completed a corresponding stay abroad as part of their first professional qualification or can provide evidence of a longer stay abroad in English.
 This obligation only applies if the faculty can prove an adequate study place abroad which is free of additional tuition fees.
 The obligation also does not apply if a student is not able to complete a stay abroad for health, family or other urgent reasons ("hardship clause").

-Anchoring in the module manual (SoSe 2020)
+Anchoring in the Module Handbook (SoSe 2020)